SonamWangyelDorji/CSF-101-2024/CAP2/TEST_README.md

 - Each test case (e.g. test_valid_book_borrowing, test_invalid_book_borrowing ..) is designed to test a specific functionality of the Library Management System.

-- Tests includes edge cases (e.g. returning books that were not borrowed, borrowing all books from library)
+- Tests includes edge cases (e.g. returning books that were not borrowed, borrowing all books from library, borrowing non_existent book etc..)

 - Each test uses assertion (e.g assertIn, assertEqual, assertFalse) to confirm that actual outcomes match expected outcome.